highlight/highlight/blog-content/clickhouse-materialized-views.md

      isNull(toFloat64OrNull(arrayJoin(TraceAttributes).2));
 ```

 We define a new table `trace_keys_mv` which is based on the contents of `traces` .
 The new MV has 5 columns populated based on the `SELECT` query written in the second half of the statement above.
 In ClickHouse, the materialized view definition looks like a normal `SELECT` query, but it runs asynchronously when data is inserted into the source `traces` table.
-The `SELECT` statement defines the filters, aggregation, and other logic that transforms the data from the source table before it is written into the destination one.
-The result is a table with data that is processed per into our desired form.
+The `SELECT` statement defines the filters, aggregation, and other logic that transforms the data from the source table before it is written into the destination table.
+The result is a table with data that is processed into our desired form.
 Since data is written as it is inserted into the source table, it can be queried instantly from the materialized view:

 ![Screenshot 2024-01-16 at 4.21.10 PM.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/9f2cb6cb-d135-49d0-9128-719bf1891aa9/97d7c494-cdd5-41da-9059-a441b3321f7c/Screenshot_2024-01-16_at_4.21.10_PM.png)